Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 While the `withContext()` function creates a scope for your coroutines, you can use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function when you want to create a new coroutine scope without changing the context.
-The _coroutine context_ defines a dispatcher to be used and other execution properties.
+The _coroutine context_ defines which dispatcher is used and other execution properties.

 The `coroutineScope()` function executes the suspending block and waits until the block and any coroutines launched in it complete.
 Here's an example: